Will there be someone on site that my son/daughter can go to if there is a problem?

 Each Residence Hall has a 24 hour front desk program.
 Desk Assistants monitor the front desk to ensure that only residents who live there are entering and that guests are always checked in.
 The front desk also offers lock out keys, general information and lobby programming.

 Access to the building is provided by electronic access cards that can be deactivated if lost.
 Individual rooms are accessed through individual room keys.
 All residence hall rooms are designed to automatically lock when closed.
 Cameras are located in various areas of the building to monitor hallway activity.
 Cameras are monitored by Security Staff 24 hours a day.
-Access to the building is limited to the main entrance, which is staffed 18 hours a day and guests must sign in by leaving a photo ID.
+Access to the building is limited to the main entrance, which is staffed by our Desk Assistants and guests must sign in by leaving a photo ID.
 No unescorted guests will be allowed to enter into the building.

 What can my son/daughter do if they need immediate help or assistance?

 Every floor has an emergency phone that will directly connect them to the Campus Security Department.
-Students can also contact campus security by calling x4010 or x4911.
+Students can also contact campus security by calling x4010.

 Is it safe to walk on campus at night?